University of Texas at Austin School of Information

-The University of Texas School of Information is the information school at the University of Texas at Austin.
+The University of Texas School of Information (abbreviated UT iSchool) is the information school at the University of Texas at Austin.

-The school offers master's and doctoral degrees in information studies, as well as certificates of advanced study and an undergraduate minor.
-In 2021, they began offering a bachelor's degree in informatics.
-UT iSchool graduates find careers in archival enterprise, information architecture, information policy, information systems design and management, information usability, librarianship, multimedia design, museum work, preservation and conservation, and records management.
+The school offers undergraduate degrees in informatics, master's and doctoral degrees in information studies, master’s degrees in information security and privacy, as well as school librarian certificate program and an undergraduate minor in informatics.
+UT iSchool graduates find careers in user experience design, data analytics, data science, archival science, librarianship, preservation, and records management.

 History

 The school was founded in 1948 as a part of the UT Graduate School as the Graduate School of Library Science, offering a Master of Library Science (MLS) degree as well as certification for school librarianship, an offering which has been continually provided to this day.
-In 1967 the school initiated a Certificate of Advanced Study followed in 1969-70 by a doctoral program, leading to the degree of Doctor of Philosophy.
+In 1967 the school initiated a Certificate of Advanced Study followed in 1969-70 by a doctoral program, leading to the Doctor of Philosophy degree.

-The school's name was changed in 1980 to Graduate School of Library and Information Science in recognition of the increased emphasis on information science in the curriculum as it had evolved since the late 1960s.
-At the same time, the name of the master's degree became Master of Library and Information Science (MLIS).
-Change has continued into this century with the master's degree name changed again to Master of Science in Information Studies (MSIS) in 2000.
-In 2002 the faculty voted unanimously to change the school name to School of Information.
+The school's name was changed in 1980 to Graduate School of Library and Information Science in recognition of the increased emphasis on information science in the curriculum, as it had evolved since the late 1960s.
+At the same time, the master's degree was succeeded by the Master of Library and Information Science (MLIS) in 1980, and the Master of Science in Information Studies (MSIS) in 2000.
+In 2002, the faculty voted unanimously to change the school's name to the School of Information.
 The new name took effect in 2003 to better reflect the diversity of issues and the multidisciplinary nature of the studies in the information field.
-The school is a founding member of the iCaucus.
+The school is a founding member of the iCaucus, and in 2021, began offering bachelor’s degrees in informatics.

+In February 2026, UT Austin president Jim Davis announced the consolidation of iSchool with the Department of Computer Science and the Department of Statistics and Data Science into a new School of Computing within the College of Natural Sciences.

 Academic programs

 The School of Information offers programs leading to the Master of Science in Information Studies degree, the Doctor of Philosophy degree, Certificates of Advanced Study, and the Learning Resources Certification for School Librarians.
 The school also offers a minor in information studies for undergraduate students at UT.
 In 2015, the School of Information launched an executive education program in identity management and security (MSIMS) partnered with the University of Texas Center for Identity.
-The school does not provide distance education.

 Student organizations and groups

-All iSchool students are members of SASI: the Student Association of the School of Information.
+Students in iSchool have participated in the Student Association of the School of Information (SASI), as well as organizations represented in the UT Austin Student Chapter.
+In the latter, some of the associations involved specialized in archiving, librarianship, and information technology, which includes the following groups: